BIOP/ijp-imagetoatlas/registration.md

 (real time ~ 10 min)

 It is possible (and advised) to perform several successive registration.
-You will usually start by an affine registration followed by one or several spline registrations.
+You will usually start by an affine registration followed by one or two spline registrations.
 For 'difficult slices' where the automated registration result are bad, you can either start by a manual registration to facilitate a following automated registration, or, alternatively, you can directly edit the result of a spline transform, in order to improve it and even to add landmarks in regions in which you are more interested.

 ---